“I don’t know how to draw! I’m bad at it!”

 It’s About Metacognition and Finding Strategies that Work

 There’s no “smart” and no “dumb.”
 There are just strategies that work for you and ones that don’t.
 And if one tactic doesn’t boost your success, there are plenty more that will.
-Bit by bit, with practice, you’ll build the skills!
+Bit by bit, with practice and metacognitive reflection, you’ll build the skills!

 You Can Learn to Travel, Too